joshmorgan1000/UTKH/README.md

    - Observing transient harmonic structures or gravitational wave emissions would provide evidence for light-induced co-orbital stabilization.
 4. **Polarization Studies:**
    - Detecting phase shifts or oscillatory patterns would support the theory of hyperdimensional oscillations.

-By conducting these experiments, scientists can explore the validity of UTKH and uncover new insights into the fundamental nature of light, mass, and energy.

 ---